Catholic Activity: Jesse Tree, Day 10 — Joseph

-Symbols: Coat of many Colors, Sheaf, Silver Coins
+Symbols: Coat of many Colors, Coat with long sleeves, Sheaf, Silver Coins, Bag with Silver Coins

 Joseph was the eleventh son of Jacob and the first born son of Rachel.
 Joseph's brothers were furious that their father favored their younger brother above all of them.
 When Jacob gave Joseph an expensive, long-sleeved coat (translated in the Septuagint as a "coat of many colors"), they were jealous and conspired against him.
 Long sleeves would have been worn by rich people who did not do manual labor, as the sleeves would get in the way.

 Like Christ, Joseph was sold for silver, but the hand of God led him to become a leader of the nation of Egypt.
 Later, his brothers, leaders of the Chosen People after their father Jacob, came to Egypt and settled under his rule.
 The many-colored or long-sleeved coat has become the symbol of Joseph since it was so instrumental in his life.